Noch €100,00 until free shipping

 Ein Fahrrad steht am Straßenrand vor einem Deich an der Nordsee.
 Auf dem Gepäckträger befindet sich eine Hunde Fahrradtasche im Fahrradkorb.

-Cycling routes along the North Sea in Germany
+Cycling routes along the North Sea coast in Germany

-We've compiled the most beautiful cycling routes along Germany's North Sea coast for you.
-Perfect for cycling with your dog on the North Sea .
-Learn what's important when cycling with a dog and how to transport your small dog safely and comfortably on your bike.
+We've compiled the most beautiful cycling routes along the German North Sea coast for you.
+Find out what's important when cycling with a dog and how to transport your small dog safely and comfortably on your bike.

 1. St. Peter-Ording: From the Wadden Sea to the beach

-The starting point of this leisurely tour is the mudflats at Vollerwiek beach in St. Peter-Ording .
-You'll cycle along the dyke cycle path , the salt marshes , and a section of the North Sea Cycle Route, along the adventure promenade toward the beach.
+The starting point for this leisurely tour is the mudflats at Vollerwiek beach in St. Peter-Ording .
+You'll cycle along the promenade towards the beach, following the dike cycle path , the salt marshes , and a section of the North Sea Cycle Route .
 A short stop at the Marleens Knoll viewing platform offers a beautiful view of the sea.
-The bike bridge takes you across the beach directly to the water , where you can park your bike.
-Once you've reached the beach, you can let your dog run free in the dog walking area , relax, and watch your dog romping about.
-The route is about 16 km long, flat, and ideal for a relaxing break by the sea.
+A cycle bridge takes you across the beach directly to the water's edge , where you can park your bike.
+Once on the beach, you can let your dog run free in the designated dog park , relax, and watch your furry friend play.
+The route is approximately 16 km long, flat, and ideal for a relaxing break by the sea.

 Starting point : Vollerwiek beach